horlameedeh/Terraform/README.md

 also requires that you host the Terraform code in a VCS repository.
 Events on the repository will trigger workflows on Terraform Cloud.
-For instance, a commit to the default branch could kick off a plan and apply workflow in Terraform Cloud.
+For instance, a commit to the default branch could kick off a plan and apply workflow in Terraform Cloud

 ## Master Terraform by taking a Hands-On Approach